cypienta/docs/docs/source/getting_started/deploy.rst

     **WebContainerImage:** The container image of the subscribed marketplace UI product with tag ``market*``.
 The ``Web container image`` noted in the section :doc:`subscribe`.

     **NginxContainerImage:** The container image of the subscribed marketplace UI product with tag ``nginx-market*``.
 The ``Nginx container image`` noted in the section :doc:`subscribe`.

+    **VRLLambdaImage:** The container image of the VRL Lambda that was pushed to ECR private repository in :ref:`my-heading`

     The constraints for choosing the ``Cpu`` and ``Memory`` for the cluster can be found `here <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskdefinition.html#cfn-ecs-taskdefinition-cpu>`__